 What’s more, we can trust the GMAT as the entire exam experience is consistent across the world.
 From the time you register for the exam to the time when you receive your scores – the whole process is standardised, no matter what country you sit the test in.
 To give you some numbers, 200,000 business school candidates take the GMAT exam per year, exclusively for application to a graduate business programme – and we expect this number to grow.

-Crystal Grant, Director of Admissions, explains:
+Amy Duckworth, Director of Admissions, explains:

 Are there any other benefits of taking GMAT?

 A well-rounded score will not only add weight to your application, but can continue to be valuable post-MSc.

 Although GMAT is predominantly designed to predict likely success in postgraduate study, the type of skills that are demonstrated through the test such as quantitative analysis, problem-solving, working with data and reports, and communication, are sought after professionally.
 In the fields of finance, analysis, risk management, investment banking, management and consulting, it is becoming more common for firms to ask for your GMAT scores.
 Even if you aren’t required to take it, an excellent score will look good on your CV and LinkedIn profile as it has a strong global reputation.
 GMAT results are valid for five years, so this gives you quite a wide timeframe.